 \subsection{Mock Data}

 An important feature of this work is the comparison of confidence regions for the probability distributions of the internal robustness (iR-PDF).
-To obtain the confidence regions, we generate mock datasets based on the form
+To obtain the confidence regions, we generate mock data sets based on the form

-meaning that the mock growth rate data is generated from the best fit parameters $\bm\theta^\text{bestfit}$, which are obtained using the complete dataset and minimizing the posterior probability (which takes the prior into account).
+meaning that the mock growth rate data is generated from the best fit parameters $\bm\theta^\text{bestfit}$, which are obtained using the complete data set and minimizing the posterior probability (which takes the prior into account).
 The $\mathcal{N}^\text{random}$ term is evaluated by assuming a Gaussian noise with zero mean and standard deviation equal to those given by the data $\sigma_{f\sigma_8}(z_i)$.

 The main reason of comparing the results obtained by using the data and the mock catalogues is to compare directly the iR-PDF to the confidence regions.
-If the iR-PDF from the data falls off the confidence regions, then we can state that either the data set is not internally robust, meaning that the dataset could be affected by systematics, or that a better physical model is required in order to better describe the data.
-In other words, the mock data confidence regions portrait acceptable offset levels from the best fit cosmology obtained from the complete dataset.
+If the iR-PDF from the data falls off the confidence regions, then we can state that either the data set is not internally robust, meaning that the data set could be affected by systematics, or that a better physical model is required in order to better describe the data.
+In other words, the mock data confidence regions portrait acceptable offset levels from the best fit cosmology obtained from the complete data set.

-For each choice of the prior on $\sigma_{8,0}$, we generate 1000 mock datasets.
-Then, we sample each one of these datasets into 14000 subset combinations, distributed as follows: 2000 samples for subsets in which the smaller subset size (hereinafter SSS) is 11, another 2000 for subsets with SSS=10, and so on, until SSS=4.
+For each choice of the prior on $\sigma_{8,0}$, we generate 1000 mock data sets.
+Then, we sample each one of these data sets into 14000 subset combinations, distributed as follows: 2000 samples for subsets in which the smaller subset size (hereinafter SSS) is 11, another 2000 for subsets with SSS=10, and so on, until SSS=4.
 We stop at SSS=4 because the number of samples would be larger than the available combinations.
 As mentioned, the goal is to explore different subset sizes in an equal manner, with the further consideration that, for larger SSS value, we have more possible combinations.